-Have you noticed any behaviors or situations that seem out of the ordinary?
+Have you noticed any behaviors or situations that seem out of the ordinary, like paranoia or recklessness?
 For example, has your mom been spending more money than normal?
 Has your dad stopped wearing his seat belt?
-If you begin to notice dangerous behavior or unsafe habits, write it down and talk to your parent’s doctor.
+If you begin to notice dangerous behavior or unsafe habits, write them down and talk to your parent’s doctor.

 For example, take note if your parents regularly forget:

-Has your loved one stopped pursuing or lost interest in their favorite hobbies?
+Has your loved one lost interest in or stopped pursuing their favorite hobbies or engaging in social situations?
+Does your dad no longer attend his morning coffee group?
 Did your mom read or garden daily but no longer makes an effort?
 Pay attention to unusual behavior especially if it doesn’t seem related to a physical health problem.

 Have you noticed verbal repetition in your parent’s thoughts or phrases?
 It can be as simple as saying the same compliment over and over, such as, “I really love those picture frames you gave me.”